Snarks Have Five Unmistakable Marks

 As to the meaning of the Snark, I’m very much afraid I didn’t mean anything but nonsense.
 Still, you know, words mean more than we mean to express when we use them; so a whole book ought to mean a great deal more than the writer means.
 So, whatever good meanings are in the book, I’m glad to accept as the meaning of the book.
 The best that I’ve seen is by a lady (she published it in a letter to a newspaper), that the whole book is an allegory on the search after happiness.

-• Snark: Neither the usage in the year 1866 nor the contemporary usage of the term help here.
+• Snark: Neither the usage in the year 1866 nor the contemporary usage of the term help to understand the meaning of Carroll’s “Snark”.
 According to Carroll, The Hunting of the Snark has at least one meaning: The pursuit of happiness.
 To Carroll, that pursuit could be about the Anglican path to happiness.
 That path is “meagre and hollow, but crisp“, because it is void of any catholic decor and superstition.
 The dispute about how to achieve happiness is not always comfortable, but it is necessary, because for different people there always are different paths to happiness.
 In civilized societies the Snark helps us to find a path which optimizes our happiness.
 As people and their environments keep constantly changing, the Snark hunt will never end.

 In a nutshell: In my view, a Boojum is a monster or a monstrous process.
-Once you encounter it (for example at the violent end of a controversy), then you softly and suddenly vanish away.
+Once you encounter it (for example at the violent end of a fierce controversy), then you might softly and suddenly vanish away.
+Thomas Cranmer’s fate is just one out of many examples for how Boojum works.

 Delightful Monster